 How payroll is improved

-- The payroll team can spend less time on ensuring they’re compliant with regulations and more time focusing on business-benefiting legislation such as employee tax incentives and skill development levy.
+- The payroll team can spend less time on ensuring they’re compliant with regulations and more time focusing on business-benefiting legislation such as employee tax incentives and skills development levies.

 Outcomes from a better-supported HR team